Full U.S. Senate to decide on Supreme Court pick Jackson after panel deadlocks | Politics

 Full U.S. Senate to decide on Supreme Court pick Jackson after panel deadlocks

-The deadlocked committee vote, with Biden's fellow Democrats in favor of advancing her nomination and Republican united in opposition, pushes the confirmation battle into its next phase - a showdown on the Senate floor.
+Majority Leader Chuck Schumer, a Democrat, said shortly before the committee action that he will "set in motion" the process that will lead to a final Senate vote later this week to confirm Jackson, a federal appellate court judge, to the lifetime post.
+If confirmed, Jackson would join the liberal bloc on a court with a 6-3 conservative majority.

-The Senate Judiciary Committee on Monday voted 11-11 along party lines on U.S. President Joe Biden's Supreme Court nominee Ketanji Brown Jackson, with the full Senate still expected to confirm her later in the week as the first Black woman to serve on the top U.S. judicial body.
-The deadlocked committee vote, with Biden's fellow Democrats in favor of advancing her nomination and Republican united in opposition, pushes the confirmation battle into its next phase - a showdown on the Senate floor.
-Majority Leader Chuck Schumer, a Democrat, already has said the Senate was on track to confirm Jackson, a federal appellate court judge, to the lifetime post before its planned Easter recess that begins on Friday.
+The Senate Judiciary Committee on Monday deadlocked along party lines on moving forward on President Joe Biden's U.S. Supreme Court nominee Ketanji Brown Jackson, with the full Senate still expected to confirm her later in the week as the first Black woman to serve on the nation's top judicial body.
+The panel's 11-11 vote, with Biden's fellow Democrats in favor and Republicans united in opposition, pushes the confirmation battle into its next phase - a showdown on the Senate floor.
+Majority Leader Chuck Schumer, a Democrat, said shortly before the committee action that he will "set in motion" the process that will lead to a final Senate vote later this week to confirm Jackson, a federal appellate court judge, to the lifetime post.

 With a simple majority needed for confirmation and the Senate divided 50-50 between the parties, Jackson would get the job if Democrats remain united, as they appear to be, regardless of how the Republicans vote.
 Biden's fellow Democrats control the Senate because Vice President Kamala Harris can cast a tie-breaking vote.
-Senator Susan Collins, not a member of the committee, last Wednesday became the only Republican to announce support for Jackson.
-Democratic Senator Dick Durbin, the committee's chairman, noted in his opening statement ahead of the vote that the panel voted to confirm Jackson to three previous posts.
-Durbin lamented what he called baseless attacks by some Republicans.
+Senator Susan Collins, not a member of the committee, last week became the only Republican to announce support for Jackson.
+Democratic Senator Dick Durbin, the committee's chairman, noted on Monday that the panel had voted to confirm Jackson to three previous posts and he lamented what he called baseless attacks by some Republicans.

 "They repeatedly interrupted and badgered Judge Jackson and accused her of vile things in front of her parents, her husband and her children.
 There was table-pounding - some literal - from a few of my colleagues.
 They repeated discredited claims about Judge Jackson's character," Durbin said.
 Several Republican senators accused her of being lenient on child pornography offenders during her time as a federal trial court judge.
 Jackson defended her record, saying she did her "duty to hold the defendants accountable."
 Sentencing experts called the penalties she imposed within the mainstream among federal judges, while American Bar Association witnesses rejected claims that Jackson was "soft on crime."

 During her confirmation hearings, Jackson, 51, pledged independence if confirmed and embraced a limited role for jurists.
 She also reflected on opportunities she has had that her parents, who grew up in era of racial segregation in the South, did not.
-Senator Lindsay Graham, the committee's sole Republican to vote to confirm Jackson last June for a seat on the U.S. Court of Appeals for the District of Columbia Circuit, helped seal its deadlock when he decided to vote no this time.
+Senator Lindsay Graham, the committee's sole Republican to vote to confirm Jackson last June for a seat on the U.S. Court of Appeals for the District of Columbia Circuit, helped seal its deadlock by deciding to vote no this time.

 Graham on Monday again aired grievances about how Democrats treated previous Republican Supreme Court nominees, while accusing Jackson of being evasive during her confirmation hearings and giving answers that he said indicated she would be an activist judge molding her rulings to her own beliefs.
-A tied committee vote does not block Jackson's nomination because Democrats plan to hold a vote on the Senate floor that would pave the way for a confirmation vote.
-Democrats expect a final Senate confirmation vote on Thursday or Friday.
+The committee deadlock did not block Jackson's nomination because Democrats plan to hold a vote on the Senate floor to pave the way for a confirmation vote.
+They expect a final confirmation vote on Thursday or Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)